ThiagoMarchini/CodeWars/README.md

 # CodeWars

-Repository created to backup my resolutions to the CodeWars katas I've completed.
+Repository created to backup my answers to the CodeWars katas I've completed.